MicrosoftDocs/xamarin-docs/docs/xamarin-forms/deploy-test/uitest-and-test-cloud.md

 ms.date: 12/31/2016
 ---

-# Automate Xamarin.Forms testing with Xamarin.UITest and App Center
+# Automate Xamarin.Forms testing with App Center

 _Xamarin UITest component can be used with Xamarin.Forms to write UI tests to run in the cloud on hundreds of devices._